How Yukon's Hospitals Maintain Access to Care when Volume Exceeds Capacity

 This means, from time to time, some patients may be moved from Whitehorse to one of our community hospitals in Dawson City or Watson Lake.
 We identify patients who can be cared for in these communities based on standardized clinical criteria and discussion with the physician responsible for your care.
 We will also speak with you about your thoughts or concerns.
 Moving patients to another hospital bed in the territory allows us to use our resources in the best way possible, ensures you are well cared for at all times, and reduces capacity pressures.
 This allows people who need an acute care bed or service only available in Whitehorse to receive this care in a more timely and safe manner.

 We acknowledge this move within Yukon’s hospital system and to a facility outside of Whitehorse can be stressful and difficult for many patients and families.
-The transfer is only for a temporary period of time, patients are returned to Whitehorse, and is only done if it is safe and appropriate.
+The transfer is only for a temporary period of time.
+Both the initial transfer and the return back to Whitehorse is only done once it is safe and appropriate to do so.
 We do our best to consider all circumstances and provide information to make the transfer easier.

 WGH and Yukon’s Department of Health and Social Services have been working together to look at how best to help these individuals, who are often frail and elderly, and develop ways to ensure they receive the appropriate care.
 Home Care has increased capacity to help some WGH patients return home, with additional supports and services such as overnight care.

-Working with partners such as Home Care, we are also looking at ways to ensure they have the right care and services in place without being admitted to hospital when hospital care is not required
+Working with partners such as Home Care, we are also looking at ways to ensure patients have the right care and services in place without being admitted to hospital, when hospital care is not required.